kokoro-aya/simulatte/README.md

-# amatsukaze
+# Simulatte
-~~A compiler of a home made DSL integrated within a Playground~~

-A Playground server implemented with ANTLR and/or Kotlin DSL.
+A Playground server implemented with Kotlin DSL.

-In the final release you will be able to choose from using my home made DSL or using Kotlin DSL.

-~~**Please be aware that this project is discontinued has moved to [here](https://github.com/kokoro-aya/shizuku).
-The new project is subject to be refactored by introducing a better DSL implementation and a more completed playground data structure.
-This repo will therefore be archived and few changes will be committed unless in case or urgency.**~~

-The project is currently under refactoring using the Kotlin DSL in lieu of homemade DSL using ANTLR.
+This project is part of the Project ironica.

+Build with

+- Kotlin
+- Ktor
+- Kotlin serialization
+- Kotlin Poet
+- Ki-Shell

 For more information please review [the Wiki](https://github.com/kokoro-aya/amatsukaze/wiki) of this repo.